 - Location: Lombardia, 90 minutes from Milan

-Poised on the western shores of Lake Como, this enchanting town is home to some beautiful 18th-century villas.
+Poised on the western shores of Lake Como, this enchanting town is home to some beautiful 17th and 18th-century villas.
 One of the finest is Villa Carlotta, which is open to the public as a museum, with manicured gardens full of citrus trees, English roses, camellias, and many other plants.
-A five-minute walk away is the Grand Hotel Tremezzo, which has stood as an Art Nouveau icon for more than a century.
-With its floating pool, spa, and cuisine that upholds the legacy of the late legendary chef Gualtiero Marchesi, this family-run hotel is one of the best in Italy.
+A five-minute walk away is the Grand Hotel Tremezzo, which has stood as an art nouveau icon for more than a century.
+With its floating pool, spa, extensive gardens, lakeview suites, and cuisine that upholds the legacy of the late legendary chef Gualtiero Marchesi, this family-run hotel is one of the best in Italy.

 - Location: Liguria, 50 minutes from La Spezia

-One of the five hamlets that make up the famed Cinque Terre, Vernazza might just be the most picturesque.
+One of the five hamlets that make up the famed Cinque Terre, Vernazza might be the most picturesque.
 It’s characterized by a promontory that curls around its harbor, which doubles as a small sandy beach.
-Surrounding the harbor stand the pastel-painted buildings that made this part of Liguria so famous.
-Towering over the port is the Church of Santa Margherita with its octagonal tower.
+Surrounding the harbor are the pastel-painted buildings that made this part of Liguria so famous, while the Church of Santa Margherita towers over the port with its octagonal tower.
 And the castle overlooking the town?
 That’s Doria Castle, a fortress dating back to the 11th century.